brooklynrail/brooklynrail-platform/content/people/nora-n-khan.md

 name: Nora N. Khan
 first_name: Nora
 last_name: Khan
-short_bio: Writer, editor, and curator **Nora N. Khan** writes criticism on emerging issues within digital visual culture, experimental art and music practices, and philosophy of emerging technology.
-She is currently a resident at La Becque in Switzerland, where she is working on two book projects.
-Her most recent short book is on the logic of predictive algorithms, titled  **_Seeing, Naming, Knowing_** (The Brooklyn Rail).
-Khan publishes criticism and essays frequently in publications like _Art in America_ and _Artforum_, and has written commissioned essays and monographs for various exhibitions.
-This year, she is the Editor-in-Residence of  _Topical Cream_, and is focused on mentoring and commissioning women and gender non-conforming individuals invested in rigorous art and technology criticism.
+short_bio: Curator, editor, and writer **Nora N. Khan** focuses on criticism on digital visual culture, the politics of software, and philosophy of emerging technology.
+She is the Executive Director of Project X for Art and Criticism, publishing X-TRA Contemporary Art Journal in Los Angeles.
+She is also a Curator for the next Biennale de L’Image en Mouvement in 2023, hosted by Centre d'Art Contemporain Genève.
+Khan’s most recent short book is _Seeing, Naming, Knowing_ (Brooklyn Rail), on the logic of machine vision.
+She frequently writes for publications like _Artforum_ and _Art in America_, and has written commissioned essays for major exhibitions.
+Her writing has been honored by a Critical Writing Grant and a Thoma Foundation Arts Writing Award in Digital Art.
 portraits:
   - media: 2022/05/nora-n-khan
 website: https://noranahidkhan.com/